 - Breakfast is Part of the School Day postcard (Customizable Spanish)

 - USDA “How Does School Breakfast Help Families?” flyer

 Students are the customers of Breakfast After the Bell programs and should be treated as such.
 Schools should inform students about changes to the school breakfast program in advance of the launch date and, if necessary, provide training.

 Breakfast After the Bell Strategies for Middle and High Schools shares the best practices that schools from across the country have used to increase their middle and high school breakfast participation.
 Tactics such as engaging students in the planning process, soliciting student feedback and offering Second Chance Breakfast have shown success in getting more middle and high school students to eat school breakfast.

 Marketing is an essential component to increasing school breakfast participation.
 Getting the word out about school breakfast helps to ensure that more kids start the day with the fuel they need to learn, grow and thrive.
-School Breakfast Promotion Strategies highlights ways that you can build awareness, generate excitement and ultimately increase school breakfast participation.
+School Breakfast Promotion Strategies highlight ways that you can build awareness, generate excitement and ultimately increase school breakfast participation.

-Visual reminders, such as posters displayed around school, can help nudge students to participate in the breakfast program.
+Visual reminders, such as posters displayed around the school, can help nudge students to participate in the breakfast program.

 - Editable Breakfast Posters for Middle and High School:

 Engaging the community is also important because the positive effects of school breakfast extend well beyond the school walls.